vartikavr/bookMyClass/README.md

   - Open [localhost:3000](http://localhost:3000/) in the browser <br/>
     (in some cases, localhost fails to load properly, so [127.0.0.1:3000](http://127.0.0.1:3000) can also be used)
 - Since this repository is to be cloned and evaluated locally, therefore for now, the environment variables file is made available too.
+- A video demo is also made for this website, open demo from [here](https://youtu.be/97zehQlWLmc).
-- This website is also deployed on heroku, the link for the same is [Book My Class](https://immense-spire-21650.herokuapp.com/).
+- This website is also deployed on Heroku, the link for the same is [Book My Class](https://immense-spire-21650.herokuapp.com/).

 ## About the website